Lady Slipper Pink

 The whole composition consists of various hand-embroidered elements: the large stumpwork orchid in the center is flanked by a range of segments made of tambour (Luneville), goldwork and needlework techniques.

-Interpreting Heritage Creatively
+Interpreting Creatively

 In the panel, ancient pearl embroidery technique – cord sitting – was interpreted through playing with cord color and composition (hand-twisted cotton and chenille yarns).
 Additionally, there were various types of beads (glass, natural stone) were used.